LadyNaggaga/IgniteDemo/README.md

     ![Binder - Google Chrome 2019-10-08 19-48-33](https://user-images.githubusercontent.com/2546640/66441636-c9a0b780-ea05-11e9-9554-caf4fd7dfcde.gif)

 -  Select one of the .NET folder options C# or F#
--  In the C# or F# folder you will find a demo a samples folder.
+-  In the C# or F# folder you will find a Docs and a samples folder.
-    - Demo folder - A how to guide that goes over formatting, plotting, magic commands etc.
+    - Docs folder - A how to guide that goes over formatting, plotting, magic commands etc.
     ![image](https://user-images.githubusercontent.com/2546640/66443156-fb1c8180-ea0b-11e9-9a75-c9e8a0b415ab.png)

     - Samples folder - Contains a set of samples that you learn and experiment with.